OSHA Manhole Safety Requirements | Major Safety Skip to content

 OSHA is not clear on what constitutes an "other barrier".
 Generally, either a manhole guard rail or even a confined space tripod system are adequate.
 Even pennant flagging can be used to cordon off the manhole entry way in most cases.

-Manhole Entry Requirements Conclusion
+Manhole Entry Requirements--The Gist

 After the manhole cover is removed, be sure to erect some sort of barrier to demarcate the manhole.
 It goes without saying that falling into a manhole could result in serious injury or even be fatal.
-These requirements are simple and easy to follow.
-They represent OSHA's best practices for opening up manholes.
+And, again, before the plane of a manhole is broken by a human being, the atmosphere is to be tested with a 4-gas personal confined space meter.

 One final and very important point: if entry into a manhole is done after the above guidelines are followed, OSHA's confined space standard 1910.126 is applicable.
 Before entry can be made, all of 1910.126's requirements must be understood and acted upon.
 This includes providing fall protection and rescue, continual gas detection, and possible force air ventilation.
 If you have an questions or need assistance, don't hesitate to reach out to us.